 Scorching sun can 'steam' your seedlings, especially if they are less than 10 days old.
 You can recognize this by looking at their body color, like this one right here:

 This is a sign their body color has been transformed by the heat.
-When you have a sniff around the container, you will notice a strong smell of cooked veggies.
+When you have a sniff around, there is a strong smell of cooked veggies.
 You can also feel the hot steam coming out of the pot.

 Moral of the story is no direct sunlight for very young seedlings.
-A bright window with indirect sunlight would probably work.
+A bright window with less harsh indirect sunlight would probably work.
 We can then gradually take our babies out for more sunlight.

 Be very careful about the amount of water you give your seedlings.
-When first starting out, we water the plants almost every day.
+When first starting out, we watered the plants almost every day.
 And, in the early afternoon when temperatures were high.

 Here were the results:

 The plants were fat and growing well.
-However, the medium soon started to become a 'soup' and not a well-draining medium anymore.
-This led to root rot and eventually the leaves started to yellow and fall off.
+However, the medium soon started to become a soggy soil 'soup' and was not well-draining anymore.
+This led to root rot and eventually the leaves started to yellow from the tip and fall off.

 Before you water the plants, check the soil condition.
 We use a very small fork or toothpick to see how dry/wet the soil is.

-If you're growing desert roses on sand, you can check the color of the sand.
-If it's too light, then it's dry.
+If you're growing desert roses in sand, check the color of the sand.
+If it's a light color, then it's dry.
 If it's darker, then it's wet.
 If the sand grains are loose, then the medium is dry.

 Try picking the pot up to feel the weight.
 If the soil is dry and the pot feels lightweight, you can mist the seedlings then.